wesselb/probmods/README.md

 container `model.vs`, assuming that it is available.
 That is, if `model.sample` is an `@instancemethod`, then `model.sample(x)` automatically translates to `model(model.vs).sample(x)`.
-`model.vs` does not automatically container a variable container: you will need to assign it one.
+`model.vs` does not automatically contain a variable container: you will need to assign it one.

 ```python